dvargas92495/fuegojs/README.md

 ## APP

-The APP is primarily built on [React](https://reactjs.org/) and [Remix](https://remix.run/).
+The APP is primarily built on [Remix](https://remix.run/).
 It offers an opinionated approach on how Remix apps should be built when targeting AWS Cloudfront, while also taking care of a lot of the boilerplate.
 Your entire front end should live in the `app` directory.

 ### `dev`